Krasnall/Skydemon-Extras/README.md

 6. Run Skydemon each of your mobile devices and load Custom Data from the Cloud by selecting *Setup (cog icon) > Cloud (top right) > Load Custom Data from Cloud*

 ### Mobile only
-If you don't want to use the PC, you can try downloading the files directly on your mobile device and copying them to Skydemon/CustomData folder - if you can fild it on your mobile device.
+If you don't want to use the PC, you can try downloading the files directly on your mobile device and copying them to Skydemon/CustomData folder - if you can find it on your mobile device.

 ## How to report issues
 Please open a new [issue on Github](https://github.com/Krasnall/Skydemon-Extras/issues) or [contact me on Messenger](https://m.me/krasnall)